-The City Planning Department reviewed the County Safety Element and determined that it did not contain sufficient City-oriented information to be adopted as the City's safety element.
+As part of the 2021 update to the Safety Element the City Planning Department reviewed the County Safety Element and determined that it did not contain sufficient City-oriented information to be adopted as the City's safety element.
 The background data and information relative to the County and its immediate environs provided excellent technical information.
 The City will continue to work alongside the County to achieve regional safety goals, especially those goals that require consistent collaboration to mitigate the impacts of climate change.

 Safety Element Update Timeline.
-Several recent statutes (SB 1241, SB 1035, AB 747) require local governments to incorporate new requirements for the safety element concurrently with the housing element update.
+Several recent statutes (SB 1241, SB 1035, AB 747) require local governments to review, and update as necessary, the safety element concurrently with the housing element update.
 The 2021 Safety Element is being adopted alongside the 2021-2029 Housing Element, with targeted amendments to ensure compliance with all new State legislation.